mubeena3737/ChatBot/README.md

  #We have to choose one numerical number

-#If the user's choice is 1 Entrance_Exams() is executed according to the user's input.
+#If the user's choice is 1 Entrance_exams() is executed according to the user's input.

-#If the user's choice is 2 B.E/Btech() is executed according to the user's valid options.
+#If the user's choice is 2 Btech() is executed according to the user's valid options.

-#If the user's choice is 3 B.Arch() is executed according to the user's valid options.
+#If the user's choice is 3 Arch() is executed according to the user's valid options.

-#If the user's choice is 4 B.sc() is executed according to the user's input.
+#If the user's choice is 4 Bsc() is executed according to the user's input.

-#If the user's choice is 5 Integrated_M.sc() is executed according to the user's input.
+#If the user's choice is 5 integrated_Msc() is executed according to the user's input.

-#If the user's choice is 6 B.L() is executed according to the user's input.
+#If the user's choice is 6 Bl() is executed according to the user's input.

 #If the user's choice is 7 Jobss() is executed according to the user's input.